Velocity structure functions in multiphase turbulence: interpreting kinematics of H$\alpha$ filaments in cool core clusters: Results: turbulence with cooling

 In the second row of \cref{fig:velocity_projection_maps}, we show the projected LOS velocity of the hot phase gas, weighted by emission ($v_{x,\mathrm{hot},\mathrm{emw-proj},x}$).
 We construct this quantity by setting $\mathcal{L}=0$ for $T<10^7$~$\mathrm{K}$ in \cref{eq:emw-proj-vlos}.
 The LOS velocity of the hot phase could be measured by future high-resolution X-ray spectrographs such as XRISM\footnote{https://heasarc.gsfc.nasa.gov/docs/xrism} (and \citealt{hitomi2016} in the recent past).
 These can give us useful information about turbulent velocities in the hot phase and their variation with scale.

 Comparing these projected velocity maps among our simulations, we observe that their amplitude is largest for the f0.10HR run, smaller for f0.10magHR and smallest for the f0.10vwHR run.
 Similar to the hot phase mock X-ray emission maps, we find more small-scale structures in the f0.10vwHR run.
 The difference in the amplitudes of the emission weighted velocities can be attributed to cancellation along the LOS.
 The hot phase emission is mostly uniform and volume-filling at large scales for the f0.10vwHR run.
-But for the f0.10HR run, the hot-phase emission has non-uniform spatial distribution and peaks strongly in localised regions.
-Hence cancellation of turbulent eddies along the LOS could play a stronger role upon projection for the f0.10vwHR run.
+But for the f0.10HR run, the hot-phase emission has non-uniform spatial distribution and peaks strongly in localised regions\footnote{Changing the hot-phase cutoff temperature to $10^6$~$\mathrm{K}$ results in the hot-phase emission showing stronger small-scale peaks, which are co-spatial with the peaks in the current emission plot (first row in \cref{fig:velocity_projection_maps}).
+This happens because the gas between $10^6$--$10^7$~$\mathrm{K}$ is not volume-filling and is expected to occupy the transition layer between the hot and cold phases.}.